 Punch-ups and knob twiddling on stage

 So, bearing that in mind, I don’t intend to write a tribute as such.
-There are trained journalists who will be able to collate the necessary words and pictures and I’ll give some links at the foot of this article to some that I read in the first few days since Mark’s passing.
+There are trained journalists who will be able to collate the necessary words and pictures and I’ll give some links at the foot of this article to a few of the many that I read in the first few days since Mark’s passing.

 Fascinated by their Palais appearance, a month later I drove to some weird nightclub venue in Oxford – getting there around 7pm to give me more chance of getting in without a ticket but then had to wait for more than a hour before the doors opened and then until about 11pm before the band came on stage.
 The set at Oxford included at least three songs that were completely new to me.
 I particularly remember the mesmerising bass lines.
 I wanted to hear these songs again.
 I had to wait a few months before they were back in area for another gig (a marathon four or five bander Sunday night at The Lyceum) but needless to say the set-list had changed dramatically again and it was Monday morning before I got home.